maliput/maliput_infrastructure/README.md

    rosdep update
    rosdep install -i -y --rosdistro $ROS_DISTRO --skip-keys "ignition-transport5 ignition-msgs2 ignition-math5 ignition-common2 ignition-gui0 ignition-rendering0 libqt5multimedia5 pybind11 PROJ4" --from-paths src
    ```

-   Depending on what has been installed, you may need to leave and re-enter the workspace for
-   installation to take effect. **Make sure changes are saved upon leave!**

 6. When exiting the workspace, make sure changes are saved!